speedie1337/spmenu/README.md

   - Probably use some minimal public domain library for this, I'd like to avoid adding more external dependencies unless it's a common dependency most people already have.
+- Deprecate: build.sh script.
+It's not really necessary now that we're using Meson for building anyway.
+Will probably be completely removed along with the `IMG:` syntax in spmenu 2.0.

 ### Unlikely, but maybe at some point in the distant future